R break and next Statement

 As we can see from the output, the loop terminates when it encounters the break statement.

-next statement
+next Statement

 A next statement is useful when we want to skip the current iteration of a loop without terminating it.
-On encountering next, the R parser skips further evaluation and starts next iteration of the loop.

 if (test_condition) {